2xAA/genmdm-editor/README.md

 |`.tfi`|`.tfi` is TFM Music Maker's instrument format.|Doesn't hold AM or FM LFO parameters or stereo configuation.|
 |`.y12`|`.y12` is a format for storing YM2612 FM preset data, similar to `.tfi`|Doesn't hold AM or FM LFO parameters or stereo configuation.|

+#### `.ged` format

+This is a format for the genMDM Editor's internal state.
+It uses [`compress-json`](https://github.com/beenotung/compress-json) to serialise the internal state to a file.
+It saves the entire application state, including patches and editor settings.
+Use the **"LOAD STATE"** and **"SAVE STATE"** buttons to manage this state.
+Loading a .ged file will overwrite the editor's autosaved state immediately.

 ### State

 Neither genMDM or MDMI save their session state when powered off, but genMDM Editor does.